abhilashkakumanu1/IELTS/band-9-vocab-secrets.md

 14. to conserve - synonym for 'to preserve'
 15. to hand something down - to pass it from parents to children to their children etc
 16. heritage - something inherited
-17. legends - similar to myths, but sometimes containing elements of reality
+17. **legends** - similar to myths, but sometimes containing elements of reality
-18. folklore - old stories and myths/legends, usually transmitted verbally
+18. **folklore** - old stories and myths/legends, usually transmitted verbally
 19. inheritance - synonym for 'heritage'
 20. fine art - art by famous or acclaimed painters
 21. handicrafts - skill of making objects by hand, and also the objects themeselves
 22. opera
-23. shanties and dirges - very traditions songs about basic subject
+23. **shanties and dirges** - very traditions songs about basic subject
-24. lingusitic - about language
+24. **lingusitic** - about language
-25. media - a way of communicating. (the media - means all the newspapers, broadcasters, wewbsites, and magazines)
+25. **media** - a way of communicating. (the media - means all the newspapers, broadcasters, wewbsites, and magazines)

+---

+## Topic 6: Healthcare, health and sport

+### Question (IDEA > PROBLEM/SOLUTION)

+Many doctors are concerned about the high use of computer games by children and young people.
+What mental and physical problems may arise from excessive use of these games?
+How could these problems be reduced?

+### Model Ans

+Children appear to enjoy playing video games, and while there are undoubted benefits, various negative effects **stem** from this too.
+Let us consider the main issues, and then outline possible remedies.

+Perhaps the major physical problem is the **sedentary lifestyle** which these games encourage, meaning that youngsters may incline to **obesity** or **inadequate development**.
+Added to this is the **strain** on eyesight resulting from excessive use of screens and consoles, meaning that children may suffer **symptoms** of poor vision.
+There are also concerns about **impairment** of reflexes due to the repetitive nature of the hand muscles when playing these games, and about the **poor diet** of **convenience food** which often accompanies this lifestyle.

+The most alarming psychological impact of such activities is possibly the risk of **addiction**, meaning that children become obsessed with the games and are unable to **socialise** with family or peers.
+This undermines their **interpersonal skills** and makes them **underperform** both academically and socially.

+Turning to possible solutions, perhaps the immediate step would be to promote a more **active lifestyle** through exercise **regimes** or sports **programmes** which would help to **detoxify** the lifestyles of children affected.
+This could be done through **sponsorship** of sports, or **participation** in **competitive** events such as races or matches, hopefully **ameliorating the physical effects** of excessive games use.
+Potential **remedies** for the danger of mental addiction may be, firstly, an **initiative** to **raise awareness** of the risks of the situation, for example through **health warnings** on games packaging or through high-profile spokespersons spreading such a message.
+For example, if sports **champions** or **figureheads** speak out about these dangers, the message may well get through to children.

+To sum up, the risks posed by excessive gaming are connected to an unhealthy lifestyle and the possibility of **dependency** on the activity.
+Possible answers might involve stronger education about the dangers and the health benefits of more active **pursuits**.

+### Vocabulary

+1. to stem from
+2. **sedentary lifestyle** - a lifestyle where people sit for long periods and are generally inactive
+3. obesity
+4. inadequate development
+5. strain
+6. symptoms
+7. impairment (verb = to impair = to hinder or damage an ability)
+8. poor diet
+9. **convenience food** - food which is cooked in its packaging, usually in a microwave
+10. addiction
+11. to socialise
+12. interpersonal skills - skills of dealing with people successfully
+13. to underperform
+14. active lifestyle
+15. a **regime**, a programme - a planned system of exercise, diet or sport. (regime also means a strict government)
+16. sponsorship
+17. participation
+18. competitive
+19. **ameliorating the physical effects** - to ameliorate = to make a problem less damaging
+20. remedies
+21. an initiative - a new programme or idea, usually in government or business
+22. raise awareness
+23. health warnings
+24. champions
+25. **figureheads** - people who represent part of society, officially or unofficially
+26. dependency - he condition of relying on something in an addictive way
+27. pursuits